AntLab04/beautiful-jekyll/README.md

 # Build your website in 3 steps

-There's a very easy way to use this theme, and there's a hard way.
+There are both, an easy way and a hard way to use this theme.
 For most people (including myself!), I suggest going the easy route.
 If you're an advanced user and want to tinker with the hard way (using ruby gems), then [skip the easy way](https://github.com/daattali/beautiful-jekyll#the-hard-way-using-ruby-gems) if you know what you're doing.

 ## The easy way (recommended!)